Gravitational collapse to extremal black holes and the third law of black hole thermodynamics: Introduction

 \subsubsection{The charged null dust model}

 An interesting example motivating explicit mention of the weak energy condition in the third law was provided by Sullivan and Israel \cite{Sullivan-Israel} in spherical symmetry, with the charged null dust matter model.
 This matter model allows for \emph{dynamical} violations of the weak energy condition---even if the initial data satisfies the weak energy condition, the solution might violate it in the future.
 Sullivan and Israel showed that extremization is impossible in this model without such a violation, which can also be seen from Penrose diagrams.
 They interpreted this result as further evidence that the third law holds as long as the weak energy condition is demanded near the apparent horizon.
+We note, however, that Ori has proposed a different interpretation of the model studied by Sullivan and Israel which does not violate the weak energy condition \cite{Ori91}.